Has San Francisco SOULed Out?: Who really is to blame for SF’s Cultural Shift pt 1

 It’s time we took a step back and educated ourselves as voters about basic economics so that we don’t continue to suffer from the unintended consequences of well meaning but shortsighted policies.
 Learning about and supporting solutions that both keep us in our homes and accommodate newcomers drawn by the same charm that brought us here, will help keep San Francisco diverse, affordable, and soulful.

-The Rent Control Fallacy
+The Rent Control Contradiction

 How bad is it?